Ena Noël: Ena Noël Award for Encouragement

 In 1994, Noël founded the Ena Noël Award for Encouragement for young, emerging Australian writers and illustrators.
 The award is a mounted silver medallion designed by the first winner of the award, the Australian Aboriginal writer and illustrator Arone Raymond Meeks.
-The Award is presented biennially by IBBY Australia at the Australian Library and Information Association Conference.
+The Award is presented biennially by IBBY Australia.
 A list of the award winners is included in the IBBY Australia entry.

 Contribution to children's librarianship

 From 1956 to 1974 she was renowned for her skill as a teacher-librarian – especially at Fort St Girls High (now known as Fort Street High School).
 Noël and Margaret Trask were early leaders in the Library Association of Australia's School and Children's Libraries Section.
 Noël coordinated and lectured at short summer courses in secondary school librarianship at the University of Sydney in the 1960s.